-LEED 19 BOMA BEST 21 Background Leadership in Energy and Environmental Design (LEED) is a U.Sbased, globally-used certification system for the rating of green buildings across various building types.
-LEED was assessment considers performance and operation of buildings in a wide range of performance and operations categories.
-Certification Certified levels Bronze Silver Gold Platinum Areas of 1.
+LEED19 BOMA BEST 21

+Background Leadership in Energy and Environmental Design (LEED) is a BOMA BEST, administered by the Building Owners and

+U.Sbased, globally-used certification system for the rating

+of green buildings across various building types.
+LEED was

+developed by the non-profit U.S. Green Building Council assessment considers performance and operation of

+(USGBC) and includes programs covering the design, buildings in a wide range of performance and operations

+construction, maintenance and operation of buildings. categories.

+Certification Certified Certified

+levels Silver Bronze

+Gold Silver

+Platinum Gold

+Platinum

+Areas of 1.
 Energy and atmosphere 1.
+Energy

-Energy Assessment: 2.
+Assessment: 2.
 Sustainable Sites 2.
+Water

-Water Environmental 3.
+Environmental 3.
 Location and Transportation 3.
+Air

-Air Performance of 4.
+Performance of 4.
 Materials and resources 4.
+Comfort

-Comfort the Building 5.
+the Building 5.
 Water efficiency 5.
-Health and Wellbeing 6.
-Indoor environmental quality 7.
-Innovation in Design Custodial Purchasing 8.
-Regional Priority 8.
-Waste 9.
-Site 10.
-Stakeholder Engagement Doguiromente Prerequisites (independent of level of certification) + To be eligible for BOMA BEST a series of questions Requirements must be answered about the building.
-Each question describes an environmental measure that impacts , , building management or performance, some being more important than others.
-Points are attributed to each question, except for BEST Practices which are minimum requirements.
-The number of points available per question is calculated as a factor of the impact and importance of the measure/initiative.
-The outcome is a points system that awards more points for taking action where it matters, actions that lead to better understanding of building systems and improved operational performance.
-Specific In order to obtain LEED certification, data centers must meet the following prerequisites and apply an altered calculation Data Center methodology in the Energy & Atmosphere category.
-The Energy data centers can obtain additional credits and earn points Performance once the minimum prerequisites have been met: Prerequisite - Fundamental commissioning and verification: - Completing the activities within the commissioning process in accordance with the ASHRAE Guidelines 0-2005 ("The Commissioning Process") and ASHRAE Guidelines 1.1-2007 for HVAC&R Systems ("Technical Requirements for the Commissioning Process").
-Credit - Enhanced Commissioning: - Implementing additional commissioning process activities, in addition to those required under Prerequisite Fundamental Commissioning and Verification and in
+Health and Wellbeing

+6. Indoor environmental quality 6.
+Custodial

+7. Innovation in Design 7.
+Purchasing

+8. Regional Priority 8.
+Waste

+, 9.
+Site

+10. Stakeholder Engagement

+Requirements Prerequisites (independent of level of certification) + To be eligible for BOMA BEST a series of questions

+' Credits with associated points. must be answered about the building.
+Each question

+These points are then added together to obtain the LEED describes an environmental measure that impacts

+certification level.
+There are several different rating building management or performance, some being more

+systems within LEED.
+Each rating system is designed to important than others.
+Points are attributed to each

+apply to a specific sector (e.g. New Construction, Major question, except for BEST Practices which are minimum

+Renovation, Core and Shell Development, Schools-/Retail- requirements.
+The number of points available per

+/Healthcare New Construction and Major Renovations, question is calculated as a factor of the impact and

+Existing Buildings: Operation and Maintenance). importance of the measure/initiative.
+The outcome is a

+points system that awards more points for taking action

+where it matters, actions that lead to better

+understanding of building systems and improved

+operational performance.

+Specific In order to obtain LEED certification, data centers must meet

+Requirements for the following prerequisites and apply an altered calculation

+Data Center methodology in the Energy & Atmosphere category.
+The

+Energy data centers can obtain additional credits and earn points

+Performance once the minimum prerequisites have been met:

+Prerequisite - Fundamental commissioning and

+verification:

+- Completing the activities within the

+commissioning process in accordance with

+the ASHRAE Guidelines 0-2005 ("The

+Commissioning Process") and ASHRAE

+Guidelines 1.1-2007 for HVAC&R Systems

+("Technical Requirements for the

+Commissioning Process").

+Credit - Enhanced Commissioning:

+- Implementing additional commissioning

+process activities, in addition to those

+required under Prerequisite Fundamental

+Commissioning and Verification and in